Advocacy involves working for our clients to enforce their legal rights. P&A advocates for both individual clients and

 Currently P&A is involved in several systemic advocacy lawsuits affecting the rights of people with disabilities:

 SC DEPARTMENT OF CORRECTIONS: In 2005, P&A and three individuals sued the SC Department of Corrections on behalf of all inmates with mental illness.
 The Nelson Mullins law firm is representing P&A and the individuals pro bono (without charge).
 The trial was held in 2012 and additional hearings were held.
 On January 8, 2014, the judge ruled that the SCDC mental health program is “inherently flawed and systemically deficient in all major areas,” and prison officials should address the constitutional deficiencies and provide more humane treatment of prison inmates with serious mental health illnesses.
-The SC Department of Corrections has filed an appeal.
-The parties are in mediation in an attempt to resolve issues.
-For additional information and a copy of the judge’s opinion, see the article on the homepage of the P&A website and also www.mentalhealth4inmates.org.
+Order Granting Judgment in Favor of Plaintiffs.
+The SC Department of Corrections filed an appeal but agreed to mediation in an attempt to resolve issues.
+On May 31, 2016, the parties reached a settlement and submitted it for approval to the SC Supreme Court.
+Settlement Agreement May 31, 2016.
+On June 15, 2016, the Supreme Court sent the Settlement Agreement and Notice to a circuit court for review.
+For additional information, see the article on the homepage of the P&A website and also www.mentalhealth4inmates.org.